Introducing PrescQIPP Visual Analytics

 Find out more about our Visual Analytics here

-We’re delighted to launch the PrescQIPP Visual Analytics platform, offering a range of exciting new reports for commissioners.
-This is a big development for us and we’ve got really exciting plans for this system, building upon the many visual reports we've created so far.
+In 2016 we launched the PrescQIPP Visual Analytics platform, based on Tableau, offering a range of exciting new reports for commissioners.
+We’ve got really exciting plans for this system, building upon the many visual reports we've created so far.
 All reports will be integrated into the data hub, but also into relevent clinical pages, such as the webkits, so you can follow the route that best fits you, and create meaning from your own prescribing activity data.

 How to find the Visual Reports?

 The visual reports will be carefully threaded into our site, always signified by the turqioise slider / accordian.
 Some will be embedded into pages, and some will have their own pages.
 Please find below a list of direct links to some of our key reports: